openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/large_scale_analysis.md

 ### Buildings Specific Chef Cookbooks
 Provisioning ensures that the appropriate tools are ready on the server, that there are consistent images across platforms, and makes it easier to test and deploy.

 The OpenStudio Server uses Chef to help automate the workflow.
-[Chef Documentation](https://docs.getchef.com/chef_overview.html)

 OpenStudio - [https://github.com/NREL-cookbooks/openstudio](https://github.com/NREL-cookbooks/openstudio)